European General Data Protection Regulation

 A full list of institutions we have shared data with can be found at the bottom of this page.
 An anonymous code is used to replace your personal details when we share this with researchers outside the NHS or King's College London.

-We also process your contact information for the following purposes:
+We use this information for the following purposes:

 We will not send any emails not meant individually for you (for example marketing emails) if you do not want us to do so.
 Every such email will include a link you can click to opt-out from receiving them.
 We will not sell your contact information to third-parties.